Stoneleigh Abbey

+The three-arched stone New Bridge, designed by John Rennie the Elder, carries the Grecian Lodge Drive (the main entrance) over the River Avon.

-Stoneleigh Abbey is an English country house and estate situated south of Coventry.
-Nearby is the village of Stoneleigh, Warwickshire.
-The Abbey itself is a Grade I listed building.
+Stoneleigh Abbey is an English country house and estate.
+It is situated in Warwickshire, England, near to the villange of Stoneleigh, Warwickshire and about three miles to the southeast of the city of Coventry.
+The Abbey is a Grade I listed building and the grounds are Grade II* listed (parks and gardens).

 History

 In 1154 Henry II granted land in the Forest of Arden to a group of Cistercians from Staffordshire.
 There are various traces remaining of the original Abbey buildings, most notably the 14th-century Gatehouse.

 After the Dissolution of the Monasteries the estate was acquired by Sir Thomas Leigh, Lord Mayor of London in 1558.
 Charles I gave Leigh the barony for his offering hospitality when the gates of Coventry were closed to the king during the English Civil War.
 A house was built (which now forms the north and east wings of the present house) on the site of the monastic buildings.
 It was the home of the Leigh family from 1561 to 1990.
 In due course the Leigh family became the largest land owner in Warwickshire.